bobbicodes/mecca/README.md

 Currently working on MusicXML import feature.
 That means I had to actually use proper midi-numbers which broke the Mario Ghost House theme and Zelda Overworld sample songs.
 Which will be fine once I'm done because then we'll be able to import any number of songs.

-I'm able to parse a score into proper note data, the current challenge is to provide effective import options for instrument selection for the various parts,or some sort of reliable strategy for assigning voices.
+I'm able to parse a score into proper note data, the current challenge is to provide effective import options for instrument selection for the various parts, or some sort of reliable strategy for assigning voices.
 This is very exciting because I can already sense the hilarity that is to ensue from the ability to hear a piece of music with such ridiculous sounds.
 Random animal noises, anyone?
 And it's going to be a long, fun-filled path of finding endless edge cases.

 ## Future ideas

 It would be cool to be able to record, link or upload your own samples.
 However, when [Koji Kondo](https://en.wikipedia.org/wiki/Koji_Kondo) said that composing for the SNES is 1000 times harder than composing for the NES, he was warning us about the *choose-a-phone* problem.
 Being sample based, the SNES can play any sound you throw at it, while the NES only plays one set of built-in sounds.
 See, once you have no idea what instrument you are composing for, all bets are off.
 The nature of art is defined at least in part by the limitations of the medium.

-As Rich Hickey [said](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/DesignCompositionPerformance.md), "no one wants to compose for a choose-a-phone ensemble".
+As [Rich Hickey said](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/DesignCompositionPerformance.md), "no one wants to compose for a choose-a-phone ensemble".

 See the paper, [Game Scoring: Towards a Broader Theory](/docs/game-scoring.pdf) for a fantastic treatment of the specific musical inventions that came about through creatively overcoming the technological limitations historically involved in the development of game music.

 So how can we expand the sonic pallet without turning it into a choose-a-phone?

-This question goes right to the heart of a creative platform's design philosophy, and mine is something like (to put it into one line): "to subtly encourage the use of effective idioms while maintaining maximal expressivity."
+This question goes right to the heart of a creative platform's design philosophy, and mine is something like (to put it in one line): "to subtly encourage the use of effective idioms while maintaining maximal expressivity."

 One idea is to make an 8-bit / 16-bit switch that will transform the whole UI respectively from synth oscillator to sample mode.